 Add Charity Team Building

-So once the group is having fun and surprising themselves with how much they have learned and how easy it was to retain and use the information from the morning session, you can add in a high-energy charity team building event in the afternoon to add real emotion to the day.
-Charity team building events are compelling because they often reinforce skills from the earlier session.
+So once the group is having fun and surprising themselves with how much they have learned and how easy it was to retain and use the information, then you add in one of our CSR team building activities.
+You can add in a high-energy team event in the afternoon to add real emotion to the day.
+These charity team building events are compelling because they often reinforce skills from the earlier session.
 For instance, a Personality Temperament session in the morning might poke fun at the temperaments a little and show how each will react in a stressful situation.
 Then, if you add an outdoor scavenger hunt in the afternoon and set a time limit, the reactions of each temperament really take over.
 The “drivers” just want to go while the “analytical” want to form a plan first.
 The practical application of the classroom session really comes alive in the charity team building session.

 When you combine soft-skills training with charity team building, you get a valuable combination of fun activities and real skill development, so you achieve a big bang for your investment.